google-marketing-solutions/ml_toast/README.md

     src="https://services.google.com/fh/files/misc/ml_toast_diagram.png"
     alt="ml_toast_diagram"
   />
-  <p>Fig. 1. 🍞 ML-ToAST Process Diagram</p>
 </center>

 ### Get Started

-The quickest way to get started is to load the `ml_toast.ipynb` notebook in Google Colaboratory via the link below:
+The quickest way to get started with 🍞 ML-ToAST is to load the `ml_toast.ipynb` notebook in Google Colaboratory via the link below:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/google/ml_toast/blob/main/ml_toast.ipynb)

-The notebook provides an easy to use interface for configuring and running 🍞 ML-ToAST, along with a code walkthrough and results visualization.
+The notebook provides an easy to use interface for configuring and running the tool, along with a code walkthrough and results visualization.

-Alternatively, you can build 🍞 ML-ToAST using the provided `requirements.txt`:
+Alternatively, you can build the tool using the provided `requirements.txt`:

 ```shell
 pip install -r requirements.txt
 ```

-and run `topic_clustering.py` manually passing in the desired arguments:
+and run `topic_clustering.py` manually, passing in the desired arguments:

   Usage: